-nmunication plans are an integral component of every successful change man- ment effort, and the best ones will normally do the following: Establish target outcomes and goals, particularly in terms of what you want employees to think, feel and do as a result of communications.
-Determine all communication channels and tools, including times and locations for engaging employees.
+Communication plans are an integral component of every successful change management effort, and the best ones will normally do the following: Establish target outcomes and goals, particularly in terms of what you want employees to think, feel and do as a result of communications.
+Determine all communication channels and tools, including times, locations, technology platforms and contact methods for engaging employees.
 Define the audiences in terms of distinct stakeholder categories and assess their communication needs and expectations.
 Develop plans with timeliness and cadence for messaging each audience.
 Outline key messages for each target audience and tailored for circumstance.
 Establish clear measures of success and track progress via feedback loops.